Dwight D. Eisenhower Strike Group

 Eisenhower then moved to an outfitting berth at Northrop Grumman Newport News.
 Work performed at this location included the completion of the overhaul of the propulsion plant, habitability spaces, galleys, the outfitting of the combat spaces and an extensive test program to ensure ship readiness.
 The Eisenhower was in for what is no mere pit stop but a 39-month, $1.5 billion project.
 When Ike sailed out toward the end of 2004, Vinson sailed in.

 Commander, U.S. Fleet Forces (USFF) announced 06 October 2014 a decision to change the future schedules of two Norfolk-based aircraft carriers.
-USS Harry S. Truman (CVN 75), will replace USS Dwight D. Eisenhower (CVN 69) in upcoming training, operational, and maintenance schedules.
+USS Harry S. Truman (CVN 75), would replace USS Dwight D. Eisenhower (CVN 69) in upcoming training, operational, and maintenance schedules.
 Eisenhower, in turn, will shift into the training, operational, and maintenance schedule that had been planned for Truman.
 The commanding officers of the two ships notified the crews earlier in the day.

 As USFF implements the Optimized Fleet Response Plan (O-FRP), a careful analysis of fleet maintenance, training and operational schedules determined that changing Truman and Eisenhower’s long-term schedules would better enable the Navy to provide ready forces for national security taskings.